ac812/mcb-python/docs/jupyter.md

 ## Creating Jupyter Notebooks in Jupyter Lab
 In this course, we will be using Jupyter Lab to create our Jupyter Notebooks.

-First, create a folder where you want to save your Jupyter Notebooks (e.g., JupyterLabProjects).
+Let's create our first Jupyter Notebook together.
+First, create a folder where you want to save your Jupyter Notebooks (*e.g.,* JupyterLabProjects).
 Open the terminal, go to that folder and type the following command to open Jupyter Lab:

 ```